7hekaka/newcytosim/doc/main/faq.md

 	    nb_frames = 100
 	}

-the ‘import’ command replaces all the objects of the simulation, without affecting their properties.
-You should remove all the ’new’ since the ‘import’ will erase all objects anyhow.
-Any ’new’ after ‘import’ will add objects to the imported state.
+the `import` command replaces all the objects of the simulation, without affecting their properties.
+You should remove all the `new` since the `import` will erase all objects anyhow.
+Any `new` after `import` will add objects to the imported state.

-It is important to do this in a fresh directory, as ’sim’ will create a new ‘object.cmo’ file, erasing the old one.
+It is important to do this in a fresh directory, as `sim` will create a new `object.cmo` file, erasing the old one.

 You can later merge two object files later if you want to display them continuously in play.
-Make sure you copy all the files before you start experimenting, but normally this works with the standard unix ‘cat’.
+Make sure you copy all the files before you start experimenting, but normally this works with the standard unix `cat`.
 </details>